What to do when you cannot delete certain files from Recycle Bin in Windows 10, 8.1?

 - Try emptying it now.

-- If it worked then you might not had sufficient permissions on the user you were logged in with.
+- If it worked then you might not have sufficient permissions on the user you were logged in with.

 These are the steps that will get your Recycle Bin empty feature work again in Windows 8.1.
 Please write us any other questions related to this article in the comments section of the page a little bit below and we will help you further with this situation.